Resources for SoHE Faculty and Graduate Students

 Cognitive Development and Media Learning Lab

-Frances and Elliot Lehman Family Research Center Lab
+Frances and Elliot Lehman Family Research Center – via the Child Development Lab

-The Lab promotes research combining behavioral observations with indices of individual and family well-being and development across the lifespan including physical, cognitive, emotional, relational, cultural, and economic well-being.
-The Lab has two research rooms, one for families and one designed for infants and children.
+As part of the Child Development Lab, this interaction lab promotes research combining behavioral observations with indices of individual and family well-being and development across the lifespan including physical, cognitive, emotional, relational, cultural, and economic well-being.
+The facility has two research rooms, one for families and one designed for infants and children.
 Each research room has a one-way mirror and an adjoining observation room.
+For more information or to discuss your project please email firstname.lastname@example.org

-Dr. Poehlmann-Tynan has 2 lines of research: (1) children with incarcerated parents, and (2) preterm infants.
+Dr. Poehlmann-Tynan has two lines of research: 1. children with incarcerated parents, and, 2. preterm infants.
 Dr. Poehlmann-Tynan and her students recently completed a 6-year longitudinal study of preterm infants that was funded by NICHD that examined early parent-infant interactions and emerging self-regulation skills on children’s social, behavioral, and academic outcomes.
 Dr. Poehlmann-Tynan and her colleagues and students also in the middle of two studies examining young children of jailed parents and several intervention studies.